Disclosure: Some affiliate links are provided below. Learn more.

 Step 5: Seal your eggs

-While polymer clay generally doesn’t need to be sealed, you must seal your fake bird eggs to keep the acrylic paint and pastel in place.
+Sealing your eggs is optional but recommended if you used pastels in step 3.
 There are loads of different sealants to choose from.
 Two readily available options are polyurethane glaze or Sculpey glaze.

 Apply a coat of this glaze to your fake bird eggs and leave them to dry.